-I took a deep breath and focused on my aunt, in particular that hole in my memory from when my parents left me there alone with her when I was two.
+I took a deep breath and focused on my aunt, my parents left me there alone with her when I was two.
 Why hadn't that memory about the wizard and the warrior revealed itself until now?
 And was the memory even real?
 Yes.
 I was absolutely certain it was.